Redbaron29/DewCom/README.md

 ![7](https://github.com/Redbaron29/DewSTC/assets/95047781/6e45d4f1-a00a-453f-9de1-2db32157957e)

-If the recipient is not your intended recipient (by phone number), they will immediately attempt to broadcast the message to their remaining paired devices.
+If the receiving device is not your intended recipient (by phone number), that device will save a copy to its Outbox and immediately attempt to broadcast your message to their list of paired devices.
 If you receive a message intended for another user, the same process occurs.
-If for any reason you run out of paired devices to attempt to re-broadcast to, your device will store the message in its Outbox.
+You will save a copy to your Outbox and immediately attempt to rebroadcast it.

 ![9](https://github.com/Redbaron29/DewSTC/assets/95047781/e5997141-19bd-4d68-ba7d-9f4709c0aed5)

 All successfully received messages intended for yourself will be stored in your Inbox.
-Upon receiving a message in your inobx, STC will create an ack "message" to send back out, with the goal of reaching the initial sender to let them know their message was successfully received.
+Upon receiving a message in your Inbox, STC will create an ack message to send back out, with the goal of reaching the initial sender to let them know their message was successfully received.
+This ack will rest in your Outbox and any other user's Outbox, replacing the original sent message.
+***Please note, what shall remain after successfully received messages will be an Outbox filled with ack messages which will auto-delete after 24hrs.
+This ensures the Outbox does not get congested.
+This arbitrary timer can be adjusted as necessary.

 ![11](https://github.com/Redbaron29/DewSTC/assets/95047781/1cf37b51-4093-4d3f-ad10-0ee7e76d0ac8)

 Please note, all Outbox messages, regardless of intended recipient, received will be visible to you.
-In future versions of this app, the Outbox will remain out of user's sight for security purposes.
+In future versions of this app, the Outbox can be divided into the visible user's pending messages and a hidden version for other users' pending messages (for security purposes).

 ![12](https://github.com/Redbaron29/DewSTC/assets/95047781/a61376f9-3814-426e-95ca-70b9a0326205)